veloce-js/velocejs/packages/server/README.md

 $ PORT=3456 node ./server.js
 ```

-Or if you just stick with the randomly port, you can use this method
+Or if you just **stick with the randomly port**, you can use this method
 to retrieve the port number.

 ```ts